isaacszn/RegexJS/README.md

 # RegexJS
-A JavaScript library built to clear the worries of dev having to create a regexp pattern every single time for validation.
-Fullpacked with lotta pre-written functions
+RegexJS is a JavaScript library built to clear the worries of developers having to create a regular expression patterns for validation of input and data.

+It is fullpacked with lots of pre-written methods for doing regex validation/test behind the scene!!